faceyspacey/react-universal-component/README.md

 - **[Meteor](https://www.meteor.com):** Ok, now you're dealing with an even bigger framework.
 A true framework. ***Secret:*** I spent 3.5 years from 2012 to the beginning of 2016 dedicated to Meteor.
 Frameworks at that level or even *Next.js*'s level are done for me.
 No more.
 But it's really on you and your needs.
 You may be an expert developer from different languages that needs to jump into your first web app.
 Meteor will kick ass for you. ...But anyway, Meteor has recently (spring 2017) come out with their "exact code splitting" technique where they only serve the missing modules in async imports instead of whole chunks.
 It's amazing and spot-on, as with many things they do.
 The flaw I see though is this: they serve it over websockets.
 That means cycles on the server you're paying for to serve those modules, when Cloudflare would cache them in a CDN for free.
 Same with your primary chunks/modules.
 Next: I'm actually not even sure they have server-rendering.
 I've asked, but haven't had a response yet.
 They may just only have the async import aspect down, but not all the server-rendering stuff.
 Meteor has always been week when it comes to server-side rendering.
 But if they do (or when they do), great--Meteor has it's place, and if it's for you, you will go far.

 - **[React Loadable](https://github.com/thejameskyle/react-loadable):** I consider `react-universal-component` the spiritual successor to *React Loadable*.
-The primary comparison is this package addresses 3-4 PRs yet to be merged into React Loadable (credit was given for most of them in the *Thanks* at the top of this readme).
+The primary comparison is this package addresses 3-4 PRs yet to be merged into React Loadable (credit was given for most of them in the *Thanks* at the top of this readme) plus several other capabilities--if you're familiar with *React Loadable*--you already discerned.
 Secondly, it's built with a primary coupling to `webpack-flush-chunks` in mind, which brings everything full circle.
 They will stay updated together, etc. That said, you can use `webpack-flush-chunks` with React Loadable.
 If that's what you feel like doing, do it and get on with your life!
 However, this package has HMR which *React Loadable* doesn't.
 Those async imports, when using *React Loadable*, won't continue to update if you make some changes to them.
 Because of that, your developer experience will suffer and perhaps it's a good idea to just switch to `react-universal-component` sooner than later.
 That said, 2 months ago I put in a [PR](https://github.com/thejameskyle/react-loadable/pull/37) to give *React Loadable* HMR.
 I assume at some point it will get merged.

 - **[Vue](https://github.com/vuejs/vue):** Our options API basically mimics [Vue's new async components](https://vuejs.org/v2/guide/components.html#Advanced-Async-Components).
 This one really isn't a comparison, as if you're using Vue, you should use that.
 If you're using React you should use this.
 The one thing to point out is that you may notice that they specify their `component` property simply with `import()`, not `() => import()`.
 But if you look carefully, this is happening within the context of a function.
 Vue internally clearly doesn't call this function until render time, so as not to simply just load all your imports the moment the page loads (which defeats the purpose of code-splitting).
 You can achieve the same thing (i.e. simply passing a promise) if you wrap your *universal component* in a function that you also call when it's actually needed.
 See [require-universal-module](https://github.com/faceyspacey/require-universal-module) for more about that.